dwgrossberg/binary-search-tree/README.md

 - `isBalanced()` checks if the tree is balanced and returns true or false
 - `reBalance()` re-balances an unbalanced tree

+Module includes a simple `driver()` script which will initialize a new tree of random numbers and display its various methods.

 ---

 Written via a TDD approach, using Jest.